-Developments in the Issuer's industry and increased competition could have a material adverse effect on the Issuer's operations.
+Competition in the UK personal financial services markets may adversely affect the Issuer's operations

 The Issuer operates in an increasingly competitive UK personal financial services market.
 It competes mainly with other providers of personal finance services, including banks, building societies and insurance companies.